Jauravia simplex

 Jauravia simplex, is a species of lady beetle native to India, and Sri Lanka.

 Description

 Body length is about 2.2 to 2.5 mm.
 Body sub-hemispherical.
 Dorsum light brown.
 External border of elytra is much lighter.
 Ventrum bright yellowish brown.
 Metasternum is much darker.
 Head very finely, closely punctate.
 The pubescence with short yellowish-white hairs.
-Pronotum moderately and regularly emargihate anteriorly.
+Pronotum moderately and regularly emarginate anteriorly.
 Elytral punctures are fine, and close with yellowish white, short and moderately dense pubescence.
 Elytral punctation is fine and close.
-Elytral interspaces are strongly corriaceous.
+Elytral interspaces are strongly coriaceous.
 Ventrum finely, and sparsely punctate with delicate, short and sparse pubescence.

 It is a predator of Cecidomyiid larvae that attack coffee.